soumalya-blazing-geek/FunProjects/Web/README.md

 ## Support

-For any questions or issues regarding the calculator, please contact the developer:
+For any questions or issues regarding the password manager, please contact the developer:

 **Soumalya Naskar**
 - Email: soumalya191@gmail.com